JoeyMckenzie/joeymckenzie.tech/content/2024/dapper-relations-multi-mapping-with-record-types.md

 At a quick glance, the code above:

 - Defines a query to pull all the data we need for a brewery with all the included relations to beers and employees
--   Defines some column breaks, or `splitOn` in Dapper terms, to tell Dapper what columns are associated to the models we want mapped
+- Defines some column breaks, or `splitOn` in Dapper terms, to tell Dapper what section of the resulting columns are associated to the models we want mapped
 - Defines a closure for Dapper to callback to for each record we get back in the result
     - We'll map the aggregate model on first pass, where subsequent iterations won't be assigned since we're using the `??=` null-coalescing assignment operator
     - On each pass, we'll also add the associated beer/employee that Dapper mapped out for us in the brewery aggregates list relationships (_foreshadowing intensifies_)
--   Lastly, we pass the query function an anonymous object to use in order to parameterize the query so our security officers don't slap us with an 8 hour OWASP training on SQL injection
+- Lastly, we pass the query function an anonymous object to use in order to parameterize the query so our security officers don't slap us with an 8-hour OWASP training on SQL injection

 To use this code, I've spun up a simple console app that uses [Npgsql](https://www.npgsql.org/) as a Postgres driver.
 Using a few helper .NET libraries for configuration, I can run some code to pull from the database and pretty-print to